 a hormone, CHNO, produced by the pineal body, that lightens skin pigmentation, inhibits estrus, etc.: its secretion is inhibited by sunlight

-A hormone derived from serotonin and produced by the pineal gland that stimulates color change in the epidermis of amphibians and reptiles and plays a role in sleep, aging, and reproduction in mammals.
+A hormone, C13H16N2O2, derived from serotonin and produced by the pineal gland.
+It stimulates color change in the epidermis of amphibians and reptiles and plays a role in the function of circadian rhythms and estrous cycles in mammals.

 Origin of melatoninGreek melās, black + ton(e) + –in.